SheikhAnandee/Sazaoecommerceproject/README.md

 • Checkout Page - Finalizes the purchase by collecting shipping details, coupons and processing payments for items in the cart<br>

 # Modules
 This system consists of several modules.
-These are:
+These are: <br>
-**• Registration/Login: ** Where users and vendors can create and Login an account with their email and password. <br>
+• Registration/Login:Where users and vendors can create and Login an account with their email and password. <br>
-• Update Profile Information: Where users and vendors can update their profile and upload their personal information (such as address, profile picture, name, shop description).<br>
+• Update Profile Information: Where users and vendors can update their profile and upload their personal information <br>
+(such as address, profile picture, name, shop description).<br>
 • Shopping Cart: Users can add products to a cart, view items, and proceed to checkout.<br>
 • Order Placement: Users can place orders for products and choose delivery options.<br>
 • Payment Gateway: Secure payment processing through various methods (e.g., cash on delivery, Stripe). <br>